dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   3.6  Simple configuration directive for most `safe` HTML 3.7  Using a hook function
   3.8  Obtaining `finalized` parameter values
-4  Other
+  3.9  Retaining non-HTML tags in input with mixed markup 4  Other
   4.1  Support
   4.2  Known issues